 “Ion can sew shoes.
 He knows how to look after animals, and milk goats,” says Rodica Buzila, “If he is in a healthy environment, and if we teach him well, I think he will be able to lead an independent life.”

-The Community for All-Moldova Program is implemented by Keystone Human Services International Moldova Association, in association with the Ministry of Labor, Social Protection, and Family, with the financial support of the Open Society Foundations – Mental Health Initiative and the Soros Foundation – Moldova.
+The Community for All-Moldova Program is implemented by Keystone Moldova, in association with the Ministry of Labor, Social Protection, and Family, with the financial support of the Open Society Foundations – Mental Health Initiative and the Soros Foundation – Moldova.

 The scope of the project is to contribute to the social inclusion of people with mental disabilities through access to high quality social community assistance and through technical assistance from the Ministry of Labor, Social Protection, and Family to develop the legislative framework to regulate these services.